Top best answers to the question «What language did matthew write in»

 ❔ What language did the apostle matthew write the gospel in?

 - First, the apostle Matthew wrote the teachings of Jesus in Aramaic.
 Then, Matthew added the miracles and deeds of Jesus to his Aramaic and/or Hebrew edition of his Gospel adding his eyewitness testimony and the testimony of Simon Peter as found in Mark’s Gospel.

 - Why did matthew write the gospel of matthew?

 - Did matthew write his gospel?

-We've handpicked 21 related questions for you, similar to «What language did matthew write in?» so you can surely find the answer!Did matthew write the gospel?
+We've handpicked 24 related questions for you, similar to «What language did matthew write in?» so you can surely find the answer!Where did st matthew write the gospel of matthew?